AntonioLabinjan/Learning-Vue-Express/README.md

-Basic vue frontend and express backend app
+Basic vue frontend and express backend app with database simulated using vuex store